Caramel Apple Creme Brulee

 - 2 cups heavy whipping cream

 - Place apples in a microwave-safe dish; cover with water.
-Cover and microwave on high for 3-4 minutes or until tender; drain well.
+Cover and microwave on high for 3-4 minutes or until tender.
+Drain apples and pat dry on paper towel.
 Arrange apples in the bottoms of six 6-oz. ramekins or custard cups.
 Top with caramel topping; set aside.

 - In a small saucepan, combine 1/4 cup sugar, 1/4 cup brown sugar and cinnamon; stir in cream.
 Heat over medium heat until bubbles form around sides of pan.
 Remove from the heat; stir a small amount of hot mixture into the egg yolks.
 Return all to the pan, stirring constantly.
 Stir in vanilla.

 - Pour into prepared ramekins.
 Place ramekins in a baking pan; add 1 in. of boiling water to pan.
-Bake, uncovered, at 325° for 25-30 minutes or until centers are just set (mixture will jiggle).
-Remove ramekins from water bath; cool for 10 minutes.
+Bake, uncovered, at 325° until centers are just set (mixture will jiggle), 55-60 minutes.
+Remove ramekins from water bath; cool for 20 minutes.
 Cover and refrigerate overnight.

-- If using a creme brulee torch, combine the remaining sugars and sprinkle evenly over custards.
+- If using a creme brulee torch, sprinkle remaining 4 tablespoons sugar evenly over custards.
 Heat sugar with the torch until caramelized.
 Serve immediately.

 - If broiling the custards, place ramekins on a baking sheet; let stand at room temperature for 15 minutes.
-Combine remaining sugars; sprinkle over custards.
+Sprinkle remaining 4 tablespoons sugar evenly over custards.
 Broil 8 in. from the heat for 4-7 minutes or until sugar is caramelized.
 Refrigerate for 1-2 hours or until firm.
-Yield: 6 servings.

-Originally published as Caramel Apple Creme Brulee in Country Woman August/September 2009, p36
+Originally published as Caramel Apple Creme Brulee in Country Woman August/September 2009